What is a sitemap?

-A Sitemap is a file that lists all (sub)pages of a website.
-You can therefore also speak of a kind of "map" of the website in question.
-The sitemap is therefore a hierarchical and comprehensive overview of an entire page and can be useful for both search engines (SEO) and users (overview).
+A sitemap is a file that lists all (sub)pages of a website.
+It can therefore also be called a kind of map of the website in question.
+The sitemap is therefore a hierarchical and complete overview of an entire page and can therefore be useful for search engines (SEO) as well as users (overview).

 - Is a structured representation of all individual pages

-With the help of a sitemap, an internet presence is listed hierarchically, taking into account all existing sub-pages.
-This can be done visibly for people or in the background "machine-readable".
-In the early days of the internet, the original purpose of sitemaps was to help users navigate through a website with all its sub-pages.
-For this purpose, a "map" of this kind was placed on the start page as a clickable link for onpage optimization.
-In addition, such a page overview of a site was used to further strengthen its internal linking.
-Today it is no longer so common for visitors to use such a sitemap for orientation or to get an overview.
-Because meanwhile there are more progressive menus etc., which make navigating enormously easier.
-Nevertheless, it makes sense to generate or use sitemaps, even if this is not mandatory.
-Because now sitemaps are primarily more relevant for search engines like Google and Bing, so that the website can be listed successfully and precisely in the search results.
-This gives the search engines clues with regard to crawling and indexing.
+With the help of a sitemap an internet presence is listed hierarchically considering all existing subpages, this can be done visible for humans or it can also be “machine readable” in the background.
+In the early days of the internet, the original purpose of sitemaps was to support users in navigating through a website with all its subpages.
+For this purpose, a “map” of this kind was placed on the start page as a clickable link for onpage optimization.
+Furthermore, such a site map of a site was used to further strengthen its internal linking.
+Today it is not so common anymore that visitors use such a sitemap for orientation or to get an overview.
+This is because there are now more advanced menus etc. which make navigation much easier.
+Nevertheless it makes sense to generate or use sitemaps, even if this is not mandatory.
+Because now sitemaps are primarily more relevant for search engines like Google and Bing, so that the website can be successfully and precisely listed in the search results.
+In this way, the search engines are given clues regarding crawling and indexing.
 Google and Co. now know how the webmaster has structured the contents of his entire website.
-A sitemap thus plays a not unimportant role for the indexing of a page.
+A sitemap therefore plays a not unimportant role in the indexing of a page

-The use of a sitemap is recommended so that search robots do not overlook individual pages in very large projects such as online shops.
-This also helps if the individual pages are not yet so well linked to each other or if it is a brand new Internet presence.
+To ensure that the search robots do not miss any single page in very extensive projects such as online shops, the use of a sitemap is recommended.
+This also helps if the individual pages are not yet so well linked to each other or if it is a brand new website.
 There are several types of sitemaps.
 First, a distinction is made between HTML sitemaps and XML sitemaps.
-The names originate from the file format, because HTML sitemaps are called sitemap.html and XML sitemaps are saved in a format that can be read by search robots, e.g. sitemap.xml.
-While HTML sitemaps are more of a table of contents and a kind of relic from the early days of the Internet, the XML sitemap is written in a special, human-readable format.
-The latter also contains other metadata such as the importance of the URL (priority), the date of the last update, and much more.
-The HTML sitemap file (also simply called sitemap) is linked as a separate subpage on the home page of the website and the user can click his way through all existing subpages if he wishes.
-There are also other types of sitemaps that can be differentiated according to the type of content they contain: Video sitemap, news sitemap and picture sitemap.
-For mobile optimized websites it is a good idea to create a mobile sitemap.
+The names originate from the file format, because HTML sitemaps are called sitemap.html and XML sitemaps were saved in a format that is readable by search robots, such as sitemap.xml.
+While HTML sitemaps are more of a table of contents and are a kind of relic from the early days of the Internet, XML sitemaps are written in a special format that is not readable by humans.
+The latter also contains other metadata such as the importance of the URL (priority), the date of the last update and much more.
+The HTML Sitemap file (also simply called Sitemap) is linked as a separate subpage on the home page of the website and the user can click through all existing subpages if he wants to.
+There are also other types of sitemaps, which are distinguished according to the type of content they contain: Video-Sitemap, News-Sitemap and Picture-Sitemap.
+For mobile-optimized Internet pages, it is a good idea to create a mobile sitemap.
 There are different ways to create a sitemap.
-The usual CMS and shop systems usually offer a function for creating a sitemap.
-In addition, there are numerous useful Sitemap generators on the net.
-Thus there is the possibility to generate your Sitemaps fully automatically.
-In order to draw the search engines' attention to your own sitemap, you have to refer to it in the robots.txt file.
+The usual CMS and shop systems usually offer a function for the creation.
+In addition, there are numerous useful sitemap generators on the net.
+This gives you the possibility to generate your sitemaps fully automatically.
+In order to make search engines aware of your sitemap, you have to refer to it in the robots.txt file.
 Webmasters can submit sitemaps via tools such as Google Search Console.
-XML Sitemaps have many advantages: New pages are crawled faster and hidden as well as poorly recognizable content is taken into account.
-In addition, poorly linked and orphaned pages are identified.
+XML sitemaps have many advantages: New pages are crawled more quickly and hidden and poorly recognizable content is taken into account.
+In addition, badly linked and orphaned pages are detected